Vaccine mandates: Some Georgia hospitals move ahead, others don't

 The Piedmont and St. Mary’s moves appear to be the first such announced worker vaccine requirements at Georgia hospitals, industry officials say.

-At this point no Floyd County hospitals have announced a vaccine mandate.
+At this point no Floyd County hospital systems, including Polk Medical Center, have announced a vaccine mandate.

 "There are currently no plans for a vaccine mandate for Floyd employees," Floyd Medical Center spokesperson Dan Bevels said.